 Despite the fact that quite often JLPT students from China and Korea pass, more than half of the test participants come from Europe (especially from Sweden).
 “I think this is connected with a stable economic situation, which especially attracts young people who want to get a higher education abroad or get a high-paying job,” Yamakoto says.

 It is also interesting that, according to statistics, approximately 34% of test participants pass an exam just to test their knowledge of Japanese.
 This, according to Yamakoto, illustrates the love of Japan and Japanese culture, because for many people language learning is just an interesting hobby and not a desire to build a successful career.
 Nevertheless, the JLPT will definitely be useful when studying abroad comes to a close and you need to look for an interesting job.
-Moreover, according to Yamakoto, language learning abroad contributes to building a multicultural and tolerant society.
+Moreover, according to Yamakoto, language learning abroad contributes to building a multicultural and tolerant society, make your research in the ways how to assignment help .
 Speaking about the future of language tests, Yamakoto believes that their popularity will be high only if they are customer-oriented and easy to use.

 * The Common European Framework of Reference for Foreign Language (CE) FR was developed by the Council of Europe as the main part of the project “Learning Languages for European Citizenship” in 1989-1996.
 CEFR is a guide to which language tests must comply in the territory of the European Union.
 Being a kind of standard for developing language tests, this level system is widely used both in Europe and abroad.
 For example, in the United Arab Emirates, the Test of knowledge of the Arabic language was developed by the Eton Institute, taking into account the features of CEFR.